Privacy Act 1988: Administration

-Australia's privacy principles, the APPs, depend upon the meaning of "personal information" (as defined in Privacy Act 1988 s6).
+Australia's privacy principles, the APPs, depend upon the meaning of "personal information" (as defined in the Privacy Act 1988 section six).
 This term has not yet been interpreted in a restrictive way as has been "personal data" in the UK Durant case.

 The Privacy Act creates an Office of the Privacy Commissioner and a Privacy Commissioner in Australia.
 The OAIC is responsible for investigating breaches of the Australian Privacy Principles (APPs) and credit reporting provisions.
 The OAIC’s powers include accepting enforceable undertakings, seeking civil penalties in the case of serious or repeated breaches of privacy, and conducting assessments of privacy performance for both Australian Government agencies and businesses.
-Section 36 of the Act states that Australians may appeal to this Commissioner if they feel their privacy rights have been compromised, unless the privacy was violated by an organization that has its own dispute resolution mechanisms under an approved Privacy Code.
+Section 36 of the act states that Australians may appeal to the commissioner if they feel their privacy rights have been compromised, unless the privacy was violated by an organization that has its own dispute resolution mechanisms under an approved Privacy Code.
 The Commissioner, who may decide to investigate complaints and, in some cases must investigate, can under section 44 obtain relevant evidence from other people.
 There is no appeal to a Court or Tribunal against decisions of the Commissioner except in limited circumstances.
 Section 45 of the Privacy Act allows the Commissioner to interview the people themselves, and the people might have to swear an oath to tell the truth.
-Anyone who fails to answer the Commissioner may be subject to a fine of up to $2,000 and/or year-long imprisonment (under section 65).
-Under section 64 of the Privacy Act, the Commissioner is also given immunity against any lawsuits that he or she might be subjected to for the carrying out of their duties.
+Anyone who fails to answer the Commissioner may be subject to a fine of up to $2,000 and the possibility of year-long imprisonment (under section 65).
+Under section 64 of the Privacy Act, the Commissioner is also given immunity against any lawsuits that they might be subjected to for carrying out of their duties.

-If the Commissioner will not hear a complaint, an Australian may receive legal assistance under section 63.
+If the commissioner will not hear a complaint, an Australian may receive legal assistance under section 63.
 If a complaint is taken to the Federal Court of Australia, in certain circumstances others may receive legal assistance.